tylermercer/personal-website/src/content/posts/software/free-lunches.md

 > that created it.

 This is a great point, and one we would do well to remember more often.
-People tend to behave in predictable, explainable ways.^[ I'm hesitant to use the word "rational" because I don't think I can say "people are rational" _and_ reference Dan Ariely's book _Predictably Irrational_ and still take myself seriously. ] Understanding people's behavior from a point of "we're all trying the best we can" is a much healthier way to approach things than pointing fingers at some specific group as a scapegoat for our general responsibility in these problems.
+People tend to behave in predictable, explainable ways.[^rational] Understanding people's behavior from a point of "we're all trying the best we can" is a much healthier way to approach things than pointing fingers at some specific group as a scapegoat for our general responsibility in these problems.